sylvia43/HexLogic/README.md

 HexLogic
 ========

-A clone of LogicHex using Javascript canvas.
+A clone of [LogicHex](https://mojang.com/notch/logichex/) by [Notch](https://mojang.com/notch/) (yes, the guy who made Minecraft) using Javascript canvas.
 Try it out: http://anubiann00b.github.io/HexLogic/

+Here's an AND gate:

+[insert image]